crunchy-labs/crunchy-cli/README.md

 # save the refresh token which gets generated when login with credentials.
 # your email and password won't be stored at any time on disk
 $ crunchy-cli login --credentials "email:password"
-# save etp-rt cookie
-$ crunchy-cli login --etp-rt "4ebf1690-53a4-491a-a2ac-488309120f5d"
 ```

-With the session stored, you do not need to pass `--credentials` / `--etp-rt` / `--anonymous` anymore when you want to execute a command.
+With the session stored, you do not need to pass `--credentials` / `--anonymous` anymore when you want to execute a command.

 ### Download